locktopus-project/locktopus/README.md

 go test -timeout 30s ./pkg/... -count 10000
 ```

-Adjust `-count` (and `-timeout` correspondingly) to increase the probability of race conditions happenning.
+Adjust `-count` (and `-timeout` correspondingly) to increase the probability of race conditions happening.

 **E2E tests** (cmd/server) run a server instance under the hood.
 If you want to run a separate one, use env var `SERVER_ADDRESS`.